Kathy Littlemore Loves

-- Hello.
+Hello.
 I am Kathy Littlemore and I have had my nose in a book since my first visit to the public library aged two.

-- My love of words lead me first to writing non fiction about travel, photography and fishing.
+My love of words lead me first to writing non fiction about travel, photography and fishing.
 Okay it is debatable whether fishing stories are fiction or non fiction.

-- As a children’s picture book author I am fortunate to influence young and not so young minds with my own creations beginning with ABC Bunyip Saves the Big Black Boogie Swamp.
+It was a quantum leap to writing a children’s picture book, but what amazing fun it has been.
+As a children’s picture book author I am fortunate to influence young and not so young minds with my own creations beginning with ABC Bunyip Saves the Big Black Boogie Swamp.